What to do next

 If you didn't get a place from a firm or insurance offer, you could try our Clearing service to find another course.

 - From 6 July, all Clearing vacancies are listed in our search tool, for applicants who already have their results.
 If you're still waiting for results you can see what may be available, should you become eligible later.

 - Look for courses and talk to universities about any vacancies you're interested in.

-- If you can't visit, check out our list of uni virtual tours to help you get a feel for the place.
+- If you can't visit, check out our list of uni virtual tours and virtual open days to help you get a feel for the place.

 If one of your choices has been confirmed then you're in.
 Congratulations!

 - The uni or college will be in touch if there are any remaining requirements, like proof of your qualifications.